-The Proponent has undertaken targeted engagement with the nearby residents on Golflinks Road through a letterbox drop and door knocking.
+The Proponent undertook targeted engagement with the nearby residents on Golflinks Road through a letterbox drop and door knocking.
 The Proponent's representative URPS, met with Stirling Golf Club executive members (General Manager, President and Captain) and socialised the proposed development and an engagement process with members and neighbours.
-This engagement was voluntary and intended to supplement statutory public notification due to commence in mid 2023.
+This engagement was voluntary and intended to supplement statutory public notification.